fuzzylogicxx/fuzzylogic/posts/my-devtools-cheatsheet.md

   - shortcuts
   - development
   - tool
-draft: true
 ---
-Here’s a list of useful (Mac) Browser DevTools tips, tricks and keyboard shortcuts for my reference and yours.
+Here’s a (work in progress) list of useful (Mac) Browser DevTools tips, tricks and keyboard shortcuts for my reference and yours.
 This is a work in progress and I’ll update it as I go.
 ---

 ## Console Panel